andris9/mailsplit/README.md

     // return the modified html value
     callback(null, html);
 });
-// pipe a message source to splitter, then joiner and finally to stdout someMessagStream.pipe(splitter).pipe(joiner).pipe(process.stdout);
+// pipe a message source to splitter, then rewriter, then joiner and finally to stdout someMessagStream.pipe(splitter).pipe(rewriter).pipe(joiner).pipe(process.stdout);
 ```

 ### Benchmark